optimizacija/neovim-config/README.md

 I'm working on this config in my spare time, but lately other side projects are getting in the way.
 I'll try to update it when I can, but also feel free to contribute by submitting a PR with your changes.

 WIP:
-- fix installation process
+- fixing LSP settings
+- try running LSPInstall automatically for a list of servers in packer

 Minor:
-- fix angularls
-- add project name to status line
 - improve telescope functionality (support regex)

 Major:
 - autoformat (prettier)
 - DAP https://github.com/mfussenegger/nvim-dap

-Future:
-- try running LSPInstall automatically for a list of servers in packer
-- automatic dependency installation (Packer)

 Misc:
-- read TODOs in the source code
 - open previously opened project files